TheMechEngineer/HomeStash/README.md

 ## Overview
 HomeStash is a Windows desktop application used to organize and track items within a hierarchical structure consisting of buildings, rooms, containers, and items.

-The system is designed to model real-world storage layouts in a structured digital format.
+The system is designed to combine itemization and visual layout capabilities to provide an intuitive tool for a digital inventory.

 ---

 ## Core Concept

-The application represents storage using the following hierarchy:
+The application represents storage for a building using the following hierarchy:

 - **Building**
-  - Top-level container (e.g., House, Storage Unit)
+  - Top-level container (House, Storage Unit)
 - **Room**
-  - Subdivision within a building (e.g., Garage, Bedroom)
+  - Subdivision within a building (Garage, Bedroom)
 - **Container**
-  - Storage objects inside rooms or other containers (e.g., Boxes, Shelves)
+  - Storage objects inside the building, rooms, or other containers (Boxes, Shelves)
 - **Item**
-  - Individual objects stored within containers or rooms
+  - Individual objects stored within the building, rooms, or containers.

 Each level maintains a parent-child relationship to preserve location tracking.